You don’t have to be a climate scientist to reduce your carbon footprint. Every little change, however great or small, can make a welcome impact.

 Another simple one, and easy to implement around the house.
 Unplugging devices when we’re finished with them is probably one of the easiest ways to cut down on our electricity bills, energy use, and in turn our carbon emissions.

-Many device when left plugged in use electricity, with culprit devices such as mobile phone chargers being dubbed 'energy vampires'.
+Many devices when left plugged in use electricity, with culprit devices such as mobile phone chargers being dubbed 'energy vampires'.

 If you think of all the times you leave your phone charger plugged in and idle, as well as all the other appliances that you don’t even consider plugging out overnight, there really are some quick and easy wins.
 Think of items like mobile phone chargers, stereo, and home entertainment systems, as well as more modern items such as heated towel racks.

 We know how tedious the cycle of unplugging devices each night can be, so why not try using smart power strips?
 A smart power strip is essentially an extension socket that can detect when a device is on standby mode and can cut power to save energy.
 If you have a lot of devices plugged in, as more and more homes do nowadays, investing in a rather inexpensive solution can really cut down on money, time, and emissions.

 6. Improve the energy efficiency of your home